3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/control_flow.md

 #### Equality Operator `===`

 To avoid type coercion and measure equality more strictly, **use the triple-equals operator**.
 Because `===` more truly measures actual equality, we'll use this far more often when checking whether too things are, in fact, the same thing.
+It makes sure that the operands are the same, and also that the type is the same.

 > **Note:** "Sameness" and "equality" have various definitions and can be somewhat "fuzzy".
 They can also differ by programming language.
 Because you'll often be measuring whether two things are equal, you should investigate the way this works carefully.